-In addition to 25% of our executive managers being women, within the Corporation's broader senior management team, women occupy 6 of 65 senior leadership positions in various areas including finance, tax, legal and human resources.
+In addition to 25% being women, within the Corporation's broader senior management team, women occupy 7 of 72 senior leadership positions in various areas including finance, tax, legal and human resources.

 The Corporation has been pursuing initiatives aimed at promoting the hiring and retention of women.
 For example, the Aecon Women Inclusion Network ("Aecon-WIN") was formed in June 2014 under the original name, Women of Aecon Group, to inspire the Corporation's women to reach their full career potential through transfer of knowledge, mentorship, networking and shared experiences.
 The group is sponsored by the Chief Executive Officer and led by a Chair, Vice Chair, Advisor and Council Members.
 Since its inception, Aecon-WIN has held regular networking and mentoring sessions featuring internal and external speakers and currently offers a structured professional development curriculum.